disclosed/disclosed_app/README.md

 - Search engine: http://disclosed.ca
 - CSV downloads (coming soon): http://disclosed.ca/datasets
-- JSON API (coming soon): http://api.disclosed.ca

 ### What data is available?

-We currently scrape third party contract data.

-In 2004 the Government announced a new policy on the mandatory publication of contracts over $10,000.
-Each government agency publishes this data on a quarterly basis.
-Here is an example for Environment Canada: http://www.ec.gc.ca/contracts-contrats/index.cfm?lang=En&state=reports.

 The format of the contract data is dictated by these [guidelines](http://www.tbs-sct.gc.ca/pd-dp/dc/index-eng.asp)